Answer:

 Furthermore, Quick Frame Transport (QFT) and Auto Low Latency Mode ensure responsive gameplay with the low input lag mode (such as Game Mode on many TVs) being automatically enabled when a PC or a console is detected.

-With Quick Media Switching (QMS), black screens that take place when toggling between media sources will be shorter, while the enhanced Audio Return Channel (eARC) provides full support, as well as easier control over audio devices and advanced audio formats.
+With Quick Media Switching (QMS), black screens that take place when toggling between media sources are shorter, while the enhanced Audio Return Channel (eARC) provides full support, as well as easier control over audio devices and advanced audio formats.

 What’s most interesting for gamers, besides the 4K at 120Hz support, is the native support for variable refresh rate technology (HDMI 2.1 Forum VRR), such as AMD FreeSync and NVIDIA G-SYNC.